-- Use assemblies and announcements to share messages and develop the strategies students are using to solve problems (e., adding strategies to your toolkit, what do you do with a problem, etc.)
+- Use assemblies and daily announcements to share messages and develop strategies that students can use to solve problems (i.e., size of the problem, what do you do when faced with a conflict, etc.).

-- Share resources with staff to promote the ideas of social problem solving, mental health, equity, and inclusion
+- Share resources with staff to promote the ideas of problem solving, mental health, equity, and inclusion.

 Bullying Prevention and Equity & Inclusive Responsibilities

 - Closely supervise students in all areas of the school and school grounds